nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Multiple inputs of the same parameter can be added but only the last one will be accepted.
 * Examples:
   - `edit n/John p/111 p/222` will edit John's phone number to `222` (the first phone number will be ignored).
-  - `edit n/John n/Gary a/Tampines Heights` will edit Gary's address to `Tampines Heights` (John's address will remain unedited)
+  - `edit n/John n/Gary a/Tampines Heights` will edit Gary's address to `Tampines Heights` (John's address will remain unedited).
 * Order of parameters does not matter and the person to edit will depend on the `n/NAME`.
 * Examples:
   - `edit p/222 n/John` will edit John's phone number to `222`.
   - `edit a/Tampines Heights p/123 n/John` will edit John's address to `Tampines Heights` and John's phone number to `123` respectively.
-* Editing a field with the original value will be considered as a valid command
+* Editing a field with the original value will be considered a valid command.
   - `edit n/John new/John` is a valid command and no changes will be made, same applies to other fields.
   - `edit n/John new/john` or `edit n/John new/   john` is a valid command and no changes will be made as names are auto-formatted to 'John' in KnottyPlanners.